Aberdeen, SD

 April 11, 1993:

-Heavy wet snow fell over a portion of northeast South Dakota, mainly east of Aberdeen and north of Watertown.
+Heavy wet snow fell over northeast South Dakota, mainly east of Aberdeen and north of Watertown.
 The snowfall began on the 10th and carried into the 11th.
 2 to 6 inches were reported across the area.
 However, 8 inches were reported near Summit and 7 inches near Sisseton.

 April 11, 2007:

 A large upper-level low-pressure area wrapped snow into far northeast South Dakota.
-Snow covered and slushy roads resulted from the heavy wet snow making travel tough.
-Some schools and events postponed or canceled.
+The heavy, wet snow made travel tough, resulting in snow-covered and slushy roads.
+Some schools and events were postponed or canceled.
 Snowfall amounts included 6 inches at Sisseton and Milbank, 7 inches at Castlewood, 8 inches at Bryant, 9 inches at Toronto and Clear Lake, and 12 inches at Summit.

 April 11, 2008:

 An intense area of low pressure moving northeast across the Central Plains brought widespread heavy snow and strong winds to parts of central and northeast South Dakota.
-Snowfall amounts from 3 to 16 inches combined with north winds of 30 to 45 mph brought widespread blowing and drifting snow with blizzard conditions and heavy drifting affecting much of the area.
+Snowfall from 3 to 16 inches combined with north winds of 30 to 45 mph brought widespread blowing and drifting snow with blizzard conditions and heavy drifting affecting much of the area.
 A few thunderstorms also occurred, bringing rapid snowfall rates to some areas.
-Many vehicles went into the ditch with many other accidents occurring.
-Most roads became nearly impassable with no travel advised for parts of central and much of northeast South Dakota.
+Many vehicles went into the ditch, and many other accidents occurred.
+Most roads became nearly impassable, and no travel was advised for parts of central and much of northeast South Dakota.
 There were many people stranded to wait out the storm.
 Also, many schools and businesses were closed on Friday the 11th.
-Snowfall amounts included, 6 inches at Faulkton, Ree Heights, Kidder, and Hayti, 7 inches at Garden City, Castlewood, Miller, Britton, and near Stephan, 9 inches at Waubay, Bryant, and Roy Lake, 10 inches at Big Stone City and Milbank, 11 inches at Wilmot, Watertown, and Victor, 15 inches at Summit, and 16 inches at Clear Lake.
+Snowfall amounts included 6 inches at Faulkton, Ree Heights, Kidder, and Hayti, 7 inches at Garden City, Castlewood, Miller, Britton, and near Stephan, 9 inches at Waubay, Bryant, and Roy Lake, 10 inches at Big Stone City and Milbank, 11 inches at Wilmot, Watertown, and Victor, 15 inches at Summit, and 16 inches at Clear Lake.